-Advice from Director of Studies for 1A Biology students at Peterhouse, Dr. Justin Gerlach
+Advice from Director of Studies for Biology at Peterhouse, Dr. Justin Gerlach

 Cambridge University's Natural Sciences course gives exceptional opportunities for undergraduates to explore the sciences before specialising.
 This enables students either to develop their interest over three years, or to construct a course that complements existing interests.
 Most other universities provide a prescriptive course, or a narrow range of options.
 Prospective applicants should consider the range of biological modules carefully.